 3. Consultations are available over the phone or via Telehealth with one of our PT’s to get guidance if you are uncertain of the best way we can help you (616)954-0950.

-As of now, The Center will remain open under reduced hours and staffing to serve our patients.
+The Center will remain open to serve our patients.
 We do ask that if you are not feeling well or experiencing any symptoms to please stay home for your own health and the safety of other patients and our team.